Wellness Care for Aging Dogs

 • No longer wagging tail

-• Bending one leg while trying standing on all fours
+• Bending one leg while trying to stand on all fours

 • One paw being smaller in size, usually noticeable when standing